Sugarland Mountain Trail

 Roughly four-tenths of a mile from the trailhead you'll reach an opening in the canopy that provides a pretty good view of the Gatlinburg area.
 From this perch you'll be able to see a couple of the taller buildings in the area.

 A little further up the path you'll reach a spot where a massive tree ripped part of the trail away.
-It looks like the park service had to do a little bit of repair work to make the trail passable.
+It looks like the National Park Service had to do a little bit of repair work to make the trail passable.

 As you continue along you'll find a spot that offers some pretty good views of Mt.
 LeConte and Sugarland Mountain, albeit through the trees.
 Although not a clear view, it might be one of the best views of LeConte in terms of seeing its massive size.